GENI-NSF/geni-tools/doc/omni-design-notes.md

 to name an AM type.
 The only risk however is picking an uglier nickname.
 Note also that the agg_nick_cache must be kept up-to-date.
-In particular, when omni users use the --useSliceAggregates option, it uses the sliver_info records at the clearinghouse to get AM URNs that are registered as having resources on this slice.
+In particular, when omni users use the `--useSliceAggregates` option, it uses the sliver_info records at the clearinghouse to get AM URNs that are registered as having resources on this slice.
 Then Omni must look up a URL for that URN, and uses the agg_nick_cache to do so.
-Therefore, any AM that is not listed in the agg_nick_cache will not be included in Omni operations that use --useSliceAggregates.
+Therefore, any AM that is not listed in the agg_nick_cache will not be included in Omni operations that use `--useSliceAggregates`.

 handler_utils also provides the `_listaggregates` function for getting a list of aggregates to operate on.
-First, it handles the --useSliceAggregates option.
+First, it handles the `--useSliceAggregates` option.
 HOWEVER, this only makes sense if there is a slice to operate on and which will have existing sliver_info records.
-Therefore, in amhandler, the _handle function calls `_extractSliceArg(args)`, which extracts the slice name argument from the given commandline arguments.
+Therefore, in amhandler, the `_handle` function calls `_extractSliceArg(args)`, which extracts the slice name argument from the given commandline arguments.
 However, this function carefully excludes method calls that do not provides a slice name, or for which